-The ICU Advice Service delivers free, confidential, and impartial advice covering academic issues, complaints and disciplinaries, College accommodation, and internal and external signposting.
-Contact advice@imperial.ac.uk and complete the registration form to speak with a member of the team.
+The ICU Advice Service delivers free, confidential, and impartial advice covering academic issues, complaints and disciplinaries, university accommodation, and internal and external signposting.
+Contact the ICU Advice Service and complete the registration form to speak with a member of the team.